COS301-SE-2026/CloudSherpa/docs/services/optimization-recommendation.md

 ### Dashboard

-- **Display**: Renders the active recommendations and their estimated financial savings.
+- **Display**: Renders the active recommendations and their supportingevidence.
 - **Evidence Visualization**: Displays the underlying evidence (e.g., showing the user that their P95 CPU was only 12%) to build trust in the automated recommendation.
 - **Actionable Controls**: Allows the user to acknowledge or dismiss recommendations.